Popoto-anonymous/SC-RareEnemyWeapons/README.md

 Donau Equipment shop, same as the others

 Kongol
-Queen Fury Equipment shop, same as others
+Fueno Equipment shop, same as others

 ALL
 Vellweb equip shop, 100G Each, should be 100% confusion chance to farm rainbow birds